Texas Real Estate Commission License Defense Attorneys

 Texas Real Estate Commission Hearing Attorneys

-The Texas Office of Administrative Hearings, also known as SOAH, hears TREC disciplinary matters.
+The Texas State Office of Administrative Hearings, also known as SOAH, hears TREC disciplinary matters.
 SOAH is headquartered in Austin, but may hold Hearings remotely or in other locations.
 Hearings may be held in Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, Lubbock or San Antonio.
 The TREC Administrative Law Hearing is a formal Hearing before an Administrative Law Judge.

 The Administrative Law Judge, or ALJ, will issue a written Proposal for Decision approximately 60 days after the Hearing.
 The Texas Real Estate Commission and the Respondent generally both have the ability to file responses to the Proposal for Decision, called Exceptions and Briefs.
 TREC can adopt, modify or reject the ALJ’s Proposal for Decision.
 The Texas Real Estate Commission’s action is called the Final Order.
 There are two main rights of Appeal of a Final Order.
 Texas Government Code § 2001.144 allows a licensee to file a Motion for Rehearing within 25 days after the Final Order is issued.
 If a Motion for Rehearing is denied, the Respondent can file a Request for Judicial Review in Travis County District Court in Austin.
 A Request for Judicial Review must be filed within 30 days of the denial of the Motion for Rehearing.